elixir-lang/elixir/README.md

     person.name % => 'john
     person.age  % => 24

-Instance variables can be changed using the `set_ivar` method:
+Instance variables can be changed using the `@()` syntax that accepts a dict and allows you to atomically create a new object based on the current one:

     object Person
       def constructor(name, age)